GrayareaGaming/grayarea-beemod-items/README.md

 - _Start Enabled_ flips the laser emitter state as with a normal emitter.
 - _Start Active_ changes the input logic from AND (the default) to OR.
 When set, any input to the cube will activate the laser emitter.
 - _Start Reversed_ causes the cube to _not_ fizzle the cube it's connected to when fizzled itself.
-- To place a dropper version, place the item underneath a regular cube dropper, or use the [timer to link them](https://github.com/BEEmod/BEE2-items/wiki/Default-PeTI-Items#cubes).
+- To place a dropper version, use the [timer to link them](https://github.com/BEEmod/BEE2-items/wiki/Default-PeTI-Items#cubes).
+Note: placing the cube under a dropper without using timer linkage currently does not work due to a BEE issue.
 - The _Cube Coloriser_ is supported, although the effect is subtle.
 Due to a known issue, it may be necessary to edit at least one color in _Item Properties_ for this to work.
 - The cube's laser emitter follows the _Laser Auto-Aim_ property in _Default Test Elements_.
 It's recommended to turn this off due to these cubes containing a laser catcher.